I wish I could say more about what my younger sisters and brother were doing, the whole time I was growing up.

 So there were those things, parental disapproval, and then we moved, and then we moved again a few months later, each time to a new school.
 And a year after that was yet another new school (from junior high to high school).
 And two years after that, moving back to California to yet another new school.
 Any friends I had at school lived in other directions.
 It became not worth the trouble to develop new friendships, except incidentally.
 I actively suppressed myself at school; I became acutely self-conscious and afraid of embarrassing myself.
 I attended classes, got good grades, but I never spoke up in class.
 I did the homework and took the tests and got good grades, but never participated in classroom discussion.
 I remained this way all the way through college, and was occasionally called out for it.
 I couldn’t explain.

 Over the succeeding decades I relaxed somewhat in workplace situations.
+The interaction with the public necessary at my county clerk job helped.
 But in public settings among crowds – e.g. at science fiction conventions, or professional software conferences, where speakers would invite audience questions – I would never ever speak up in such situations.

 Somewhere in here, either a consequence or another contributor, is my lifelong preference for working alone.
 I like big projects (e.g. my awards database) that I can manage and implement and maintain all by myself, for years, for decades; and in contrast bristle at having to attend meetings and have to compromise with fellow workers who have other ideas.
 (It was because I declined to attend weekly meetings at the Locus offices, not realizing it was a deal-breaker, that Liza took over the website in 2017.)